slicgun/default-project/README.md

   - "folder-name" refers to the folder you want your project to be in (e.g. "new game")
   - using the examples from before your project/solution would be in C:/projects/new game/
   - you may need to press "Show All Files" on visual studio when starting the solution for the first time
+  - the "new_url" is the url to your github repo which needs to be completely empty

   ## TODO
   - Remove the need for the sfml .dll files to be in the main folder.